opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Creates in the selected column a gradual blend between two colors, defined by Red, Green, Blue and Alpha values, shading them in a circular pattern.
 The Inner Size controls the area where the gradient between the two colors begins; the Outer Size where it ends.

-.. note:: The inner and outer sizes can be also set by using circle gadgets with a handle in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The inner and outer sizes can be also set by using circle gadgets with a handle in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

 .. _spiral: